jewelsofthought/neshama/site/posts/story/journey_to_infinity.md

 ' alt='Emerging from nothing' width='400' height='297' />
   <figcaption>Emerging from Nothing</figcaption>
 </figure>

 ---

-[^1]: Scared -> sacred, just swapping the 'a' and the 'c'.
+[^1]: +Scared -> sacred, just swapping the 'a' and the 'c'.
 Investigating the sounds of the words, it starts off with the 's', of the snake, of the spiral emergence.
 Then it opens to the vowel, the 'a', sound.
 'A' the first letter of the alphabet, the aleph, the alpha of the omega, the primal cause.
 It is also a vowel, which gives shape to the word.
 It is also a folding of the 's', into the 'a', 's'->'a' and then closing into the 'c'.
 Scared however has the 'c' following immediately after the 's'.
 Thus it constrains upon emergence, not giving it time to capture or enclose the inner space.
 It is immediately in form and fear.
 On the other hand, scared -> scarred, is when, whatever the fear is, it becomes embedded (doubled in its center, with the density represented by the 'r') in the core of the issue, and then remains, a wound, never forgotten, always a part of your being.
-[^2]: This refers to all the parts of my being and all the parts of the greater being, earth, and all the beingnesses in creation.
+[^2]: +This refers to all the parts of my being and all the parts of the greater being, earth, and all the beingnesses in creation.
-[^3]: For there are two types of "facts".
-The first is a description of an actual event, the other arises just by its insistence, by its being constantly repeated.
+[^3]: +For there are two types of "facts".
+The first is a description of an actual event, the other arises just by its insistence, by its being constantly repeated until it is generally accepted as a "consensual" truth, a fact everyone agrees upon.
-[^4]: How interesting the similarity between 'I' and '1' in the English language – for in other languages, the word for 'I' is very different.
+[^4]: +How interesting the similarity between 'I' and '1' in the English language – for in other languages, the word for 'I' is very different.
 In Hebrew, for instance, it is 'ani', consisting of three letters, and in Afrikaans, it is 'ek', and in French, 'je'.
 Another interesting fact here, is that in English we write the personal pronoun 'I' capitalised, whereas in most other languages we do not!

 [^5]: In order to be conscious that you are conscious, you need to have memory.

+[^6]: By the Axiom of Choice from set theory.

+[^7]: This is the principle of the compass, used to draw circles, which requires one foot to be stable, while the other many wander around.
+The compass we use to determine direction has true north as its anchor.
+In fact, all measuring devices require the same two elements in order to produce any valid results.

+[^8]: That is the beauty of mathematics, and its pull for those who are able to hear it.
+It is like a chord that enables us to explore amazing realms of the imagination, even think thoughts that few are able to comprehend.
+It is the thread that leads us back to the point we started from.

+[^9]: And here we encounter the paradox that in order for there to be an infinity, there must be finites.
+The only thing that is not infinite is the finite &mdash; which must separate itself from the infinite to be embodied.
+For instance, every number possible can exist, There is no number that you can say is not possible.
+I can add as many digits as I want, ten, a hundred or a bizillion.
+They all exist.
+There is no censorship allowed here.
+And what about numbers that don't really exist like pi, or phi, or the natural logarithm (and many more)?
+May I be so bold as to ask whether we are the same as numbers?
+To be trite, it is like the necessity to be named in order to be able to exist &mdash; just as for some mysterious reason, Adam had to name all the animals of the bible.

+[^10]: +A way to see a 3d object projected or represented in 2d.
+For instance, a ball becomes a circle, a person has no depth.
+The drawing of my house is actually flat, etc. It is as if one axis, or dimension, has been removed.
+Which has, inf

+[^11]: This was the initial vision that inspired the building and implementation of the world-wide web.
+However, the disparities that we need to overcome are large and not well-defined.